yvvki/bunup/docs/docs/index.md

 ## Scaffold new Project

-Quickly scaffold a new modern library with Bunup in just 10 seconds.
+Quickly scaffold a new modern TypeScript or React library with Bunup in just 10 seconds.

 ::: code-group